Bromocriptine

-Bromocriptine, originally marketed as Parlodel and subsequently under many brand names, is an ergoline derivative and dopamine agonist that is used in the treatment of pituitary tumors, Parkinson's disease, hyperprolactinaemia, neuroleptic malignant syndrome, and, as an adjunct, type 2 diabetes.
+Bromocriptine, sold under the brand name Parlodel among others, is an ergoline derivative and dopamine agonist that is used in the treatment of pituitary tumors, Parkinson's disease, hyperprolactinaemia, neuroleptic malignant syndrome, and, as an adjunct, type 2 diabetes.

 It was patented in 1968 and approved for medical use in 1975.

 Medical uses

 Bromocriptine is used to treat acromegaly and conditions associated with hyperprolactinemia like amenorrhea, infertility, hypogonadism, and prolactin-secreting adenomas.
 It is also used to prevent ovarian hyperstimulation syndrome and to treat Parkinson's disease.

 Since the late 1980s it has been used, off-label, to reduce the symptoms of cocaine withdrawal but the evidence for this use is poor.
+Bromocriptine has been successfully used in cases of galactorrhea precipitated by dopamine antagonists like risperidone.

 A quick-release formulation of bromocriptine, Cycloset, is also used to treat type 2 diabetes.
-When administered within 2 hours of awakening, it increases hypothalamic dopamine level and as a result decreases hepatic glucose production.
-It therefore acts as an adjunct to diet and exercise to improve glycemic control.
+When administered within 2 hours of awakening, it increases hypothalamic dopamine level.
+That results to a significant weight loss as well as decreases in blood glucose levels, hepatic glucose production, and insulin resistance.
+It therefore acts as an adjunct to diet and exercise to improve glycemic control and cardiovascular risk.